 According to the case studies, this inflammation resembled a mix between rheumatoid arthritis and axial spondyloarthritis.
 Both of these conditions are associated with joint pain, tenderness, and inflammation.
 (52)

 By the way, are you starting to notice a trend here?
 These people were otherwise healthy – until they started taking this medication, that is.
-That’s when the problems started, and it’s likely they’re going to be living with the side effects of Accutane for the rest of their lives.
+That’s when the problems started, and it’s likely they’re going to be living with the severe side effects of Accutane for the rest of their lives.

 As you now know, isotretinoin has immunosuppressive properties to it.
 While that works like magic on getting rid of active acne lesions, it also can do a serious number to your body’s immune system.
 In turn, you could be finding yourself facing a laundry list of autoimmune diseases after a course of this medication.